dmedri/roaster/README.md

 	* for _virtual environments_.
 * get regular updates.

-_Virtual Environments_ are for special deployments in user-space.
-The reference is Python virtualenv, and the goal is replicate _as-close-as-we-can_ its main features.
+_Virtual Environments_ are new deployments in user-space, the reference is Python virtualenv and the goal is replicate _as-close-as-we-can_ its main features.

 Advanced features: